kailash-manasarovar/statement/docs/timeline/2024/december.md

 - It's a bit like he's ghosted me.
 - Did someone reach out and tell him to back off?
 - Instead, I ask Paul if he will help me.

+## Man bares his teeth at me

+- In the restaurant at the Spa Resorts.
+- British man with long greasy hair, a Spanish wife and child, and very big teeth which he bares at me.
+- Man looks like someone who had tried to rob H Samuel while I was on the till in Brent Cross in ... you guessed it ...
+1989.